-- Relevant courses or tutorials taken - A list giving a qualitative and quantitative overview of diagnostic service activities in each of the three areas of biochemistry, haematology, and cytology - > Rotations or externships in other relevant disciplines or to other training sites - Relevant seminars, workshops or conferences attended - > Any relevant presentations or publications - After the 2nd year a case-book of in depth case summaries describing one case each in haematology, biochemistry and cytology where clinical pathology was a major contribution to diagnosis) and an essay on problem solving addressing topics relevant to general clinical pathology (e.g. QC assessment, method development or validation) should be prepared.
+- Relevant courses, tutorials, seminars, or workshops attended or delivered - A list presenting a qualitative and quantitative overview of diagnostic service activities in each of the three areas of biochemistry, haematology, and cytology - Rotations or externships in other relevant disciplines or to other training sites - Relevant presentations or publications.
+Two first-author publications, are required for eligibility to sit the Board examination for DipECVCP.
+The publications should demonstrate application of scientific methods on subjects that are relevant to veterinary clinical pathology.
+One article may be a case report with literature review, an evaluation or validation of diagnostic methodology or technology in clinical pathology, a retrospective or prospective study of clinical pathology changes in a disease or toxic state, or a pathophysiological study of clinical pathology changes. (see section 5.2 "General requirements for admission to examination"). - After the 2nd year, the following should be also prepared: A case-book of in depth case summaries describing one case each in haematology, biochemistry and cytology where clinical pathology played a major contribution to diagnosis.
+One essay on problem solving, addressing topics relevant to general clinical pathology (e.g. QC assessment, method development or validation) should be prepared.